Armando Castagna

 Armando Castagna (born 22 September 1963) is a former Italian international motorcycle speedway rider.
-He was born in Arzignano, and was a member of the Italy national team and has represented them in several World Team Cup competitions.
+He was a member of the Italy national team and has represented them in several World Team Cup competitions.
 He is a record 12 times Italian Champion.

 Career

-He rode in the United Kingdom for the Ipswich Witches and Oxford Cheetahs but he spent the majority of his career with the Reading Racers where he won the British League title twice.
+Castagna was born in Arzignano and rode in the United Kingdom for the Ipswich Witches and Oxford Cheetahs but he spent the majority of his career with the Reading Racers where he won the British League title twice and was part of the Reading team that won the Fours championship in 1993.

+He rode in the first of his five world finals in 1985.

 He has ridden in the Speedway Grand Prix series and has reached five Speedway World Championship finals.
 On 26 July 1997 he won the Continental Final, which formed part of the 1998 Speedway Grand Prix Qualification.

 He won the Italian National Championship a record twelve times and in 1999, he won the Argentine Championship.